As a man’s age progresses, knowing how to dye stubble or a short beard may become their most valuable life skill.

 Temporary dyes

 It’s ideal for men just starting to learn how to dye their stubble, as it leaves a lot of scope for natural error.
-This is because it’s fairly easy to wash off with shampoo and has a lifespan of around 12 – 24 hours.
+This is because it’s fairly easy to wash off with shampoo and has a lifespan of around 12 – 24 hours

 But it’s also completely fine to stick with temporary dyes even when more experienced.
-A lot of men don’t want a permanent dye, and only want to touch up their grays before special occasions.
+A lot of men don’t want a permanent dye, and only want to touch up their grays before special occasions

-Crucial tips on choosing stubble dye color
+Tips on choosing stubble dye color

 Unless a man is looking for a more advanced, quirky variation, people generally want their stubble color to match their scalp hair.
 Unless they’re bald, in which case it’s less important of course.

-Other men simply wish to color their gray stubble the same color as their normal stubble.
+Other men simply wish to color their gray stubble the same color as their normal stubble

 The number one tip is to be skeptical of the color a dye claims to give.
 It’s universally accepted that the color stated on the product box is almost always inaccurate.

 It’s showtime.
-Let’s first talk through the required tools, then launch into the walkthrough.
+Let’s launch into the walkthrough.

 Step 1: Perform a simple patch test